-Bursting on to the Canadian music scene in the fall of 2014 with the release of a music video for their first single, ‘Hey, Allison’, Vancouver’s Echo Nebraska quickly gained a reputation of combining soul strung acoustic songs and subtle shades of Americana.
-Within a week of launching the band, CBC Music added the video to their list of Best New Music Videos for November 2014.
+Bursting on to the Canadian music scene with the release of a music video for their first single, ‘Hey, Allison’, Vancouver’s Echo Nebraska quickly gained a reputation of combining soul-strung acoustic songs and subtle shades of Americana.
+Within a week of the band’s launch, CBC Music added the video to their list of Best New Music Videos.

-Grayowl Point wrote of Send the Ships that, “Christodoulou’s vocals are filled with richness and complimented by the backing vocals he and Schichter are so fond of.”
-While The Permanent Rain Press wrote, “Echo Nebraska has crafted a release as bright and aesthetically pleasing as its cover art.”
+Grayowl Point wrote of Send the Ships that, “Christodoulou’s vocals are filled with richness and complemented by the backing vocals he and Schichter are so fond of.”
+The Permanent Rain Press wrote, “Echo Nebraska has crafted a release as bright and aesthetically pleasing as its cover art.”

 WHAT OTHERS ARE SAYING